A new year means new targets for your team 🎯. Discover how you can hit them with webinars on Dec. 3. Register now

 May 1st, 2020 Jack Wildt

-One of the biggest challenges of running a virtual summit is emulating the interactions that happen at in-person events.
-They’re usually organic and causal and can be a powerful resource for attendees.
+One of the biggest challenges of running an interactive virtual event is emulating the interactions that happen at in-person events.
+They’re usually organic and casual and can be a powerful resource for attendees.

 Group Chat